Recent Storm Damage Posts

 They move furniture and property contents and block items to help prevent rust or furniture stains on wet carpet.

 Storm and flood damage can be devastating.
-Immediate action is needed, and you need the company with storm damage experience.
-SERVPRO of has the expertise and the resources to handle any size disaster and can respond immediately to storm and flooding conditions.
+Immediate action is needed for your commercial building in Milford.
+You need SERVPRO of Southern Worcester County to respond right away and get moving fast.
+We are ready and can respond immediately to storm and flooding conditions.

 Have Storm or Flood Damage?
 Call SERVPRO of Southern Worcester County @ 508-234-3399!